robertjd/okta.github.io/_source/_docs/api/resources/idps.md

 }
 ~~~

-If either the user or the IdP does not exist, you receive an error response.
+If either the user or the IdP doesn't exist, you receive an error response.

 ~~~http
 HTTP/1.1 400 Bad Request